OrdnanceSurvey/code-style-guide/Objective-C/README.md

     #define OSDeclareWeak(x) __weak __typeof(x) _dontusemeim_weak_ ## x = x
     #define OSRedeclareStrong(x) __strong __typeof(x) x = _dontusemeim_weak_ ## x

 ##12.
-Threading
+Concurrency
 Do not block the main thread.
 Ensure all long running tasks are moved to background queues.
 Use `NSOperation` / `NSOperationQueue` and gcd rather than `NSThread`.

 Remember starting a thread has its own overhead, so retain the queues you're using for reuse where appropriate.
+Concurrency also has a significant complexity overhead.
+Can you run all your code on the main thread?
+Concurrency leads to complications which may not be required.
+Write code such that all code that leads to background operations is initiated on the main thread and returns values on the main thread.
+Keep all concurrency encapsulated.

 Core Data is not thread safe.
 Do not pass `NSManagedObjects` between threads.
 Use the `performBlock:` methods with a context that has a `NSPrivateQueueConcurrencyType`.